kennethlopez/moviesapp/README.md

 1. Create a new package under `ui` called `signin`
 2. Create a new Activity called `SignInActivity` class that extends `BaseActivity`.
 You could also use a Fragment
 3. Define the view and presenter interfaces that your Activity/Fragment and Presenter is going to implement.
-Create a new interface called `SignInContract`, inside create another interface called `View` that extends `BaseView` and another one called `Presenter`.
+Create a new interface called `SignInContract`, inside create another interface called `View` that extends `BaseView` and another one called `Presenter` that extends `BasePresenter<View>`.
 Add the methods that you think will be necessary on both interfaces, e.g. `showSignInSuccessful()` for the `View` and `signIn(String email)` for the `Presenter`.
     Code should look like this:

     ```java